llamaha/zedtutor/README.md

 # Welcome to Zedtutor! 🎓

+> **Note**: This project is currently under active development.
+It was initially scaffolded with Claude AI and each lesson is being carefully reviewed and tested.
+Check the commit history to track the verification progress.

 An interactive tutorial to learn the Zed IDE by doing.
 Open this project in Zed and work through the lessons to master Zed's powerful features.

 ## 🚀 Getting Started